Is Leon, Mexico safe to travel to?

 When you’re traveling to a different country, being cautious is essential whether the destination claims to be 100% safe or not.

+I highly suggest that you read up on the typical Mexican stereotypes on see for yourself if they ring true.
 In the case of Leon, Mexico, you will have no problem walking around during the day and enjoying your time in the city.

 In fact, many say that Leon is a perfect place to be able to dig deeper and learn about the history of the whole state of Guanajuato.